1. Signing up & Registration

 If you are injured on the course please speak to one of the marshals who will contact the first aiders.

 If you see another runner on the course who is in distress, it is your responsibility to stop and help this other runner.
 If you run past somebody who is in serious medical difficulty without offering to help, you and your whole team will be disqualified from the event.
 We will have trained medics at the start finish area, and a mobile response team on the course at all times over the 24 hour period.
 If you see another participant in distress it is your responsibility to raise the alarm and contact our medical team or contact your nearest race steward who will radio for help.

 8. Age Limit

-The age limit for the 24 hour race is 21 years.
+The age limit for the 24 hour solo entry is 21 years.

 Photographic ID will be required at race registration.